introvaerts/introvaerts_portfolio/README.md

 ### Description

-Create a unique portfolio under a subdomain with your own chosen name.
-Portfolio can host up to 3 different Galeries, an About and Contact page.
+Create a unique portfolio with your own subdomain.
+The portfolio can host up to 3 different Galeries, an About and Contact page.

 ### Core functionalities:

 - Create Portfolio
 - Create Gallery
+- Choose Typography & Colour
 - Preview Image
 - Add Caption & Description
 - Delete Image